-When you leave active duty after serving more than 30 consecutive days, you "deactivate."
-Your coverage depends on whether or not you were called to active duty in support of a contingency operation.
+When you leave active duty after serving more than 30 days, you deactivate.
+Your coverage depends on whether your time was in support of a contingency operation. >>View Coverage Scenarios

-If Activated but Not in Support of a Contingency Operation:
+If Activated but Not in Support of a Contingency Operation

 Line of Duty Care

-You're covered for any illness, injury or disease sustained or aggravated in the line of duty. >>Learn More
+You can get care for any illness, injury, or disease you got or that got worse in the line of duty. >>Learn More

 Prescription Drug Coverage

-- When TAMP or active duty benefits end (depending on type of activation):
+When TAMP or active duty benefits end:

-- You'll start paying your monthly premiums again until you meet your 12-month minimum enrollment period.
+- You'll start paying your monthly premiums again until you meet your 12-month minimum enrollment period

 Children Enrolled in TRICARE Young Adult

 Your adult child won’t be able to get TRICARE Young Adult if you don’t have TAMP or TRICARE Reserve Select when you deactivate.